VinnyShipley/Tweet-Intent-Analysis/README.md

 # Tweet Intent Classification Project

 This project explores predicting customer support intent from tweets using machine learning.
-The goal is to build a model that accurately classifies tweet intents such as billing issues, complaints, or praise, helping improve automated customer support systems.
+The goal is to build a model that accurately classifies tweet intents such as billing issues, complaints, or praise — helping improve automated customer support systems and agent triage.

 ## Dataset

-The analysis uses a manually labeled "golden set" of tweets, containing around 300 examples with intent labels.
-This subset was chosen to ensure clean, reliable evaluation, even though the full dataset contains many more unlabeled tweets.
+The analysis uses a manually labeled "golden set" of tweets, containing ~300 examples with clear intent labels.
+This curated subset was chosen to ensure reliable evaluation, even though the full dataset includes thousands of unlabeled tweets.

 ## Approach

-I started with a baseline text representation using TF-IDF vectorization, which captures the important words and phrases in each tweet.
-Then, I experimented with adding extra features like:
+I started with a baseline model using TF-IDF vectorization to capture important words and phrases in each tweet.
+I then explored the impact of additional features:

-- **Tweet length** (number of characters)
+- **Tweet length** (character count)
 - **Is the tweet a question?** (binary feature)
-- **Sentiment score** (numeric sentiment polarity)
+- **Sentiment score** (numeric polarity from text sentiment analysis)

-Models were trained using logistic regression, and performance was evaluated using macro F1 scores to equally weigh all intent categories.
+Each model was trained using logistic regression and evaluated with macro F1 scores to balance performance across all intent categories.

 ## Results

-The macro F1 score improved slightly when adding sentiment as a feature, indicating that the emotional tone of tweets helps the model understand customer intent better.
-Adding tweet length or question detection did not significantly improve results.

-Breaking down performance per intent revealed that sentiment helped most with detecting complaints — which makes sense given the emotional nature of negative feedback.
+Adding sentiment slightly improved macro F1 scores, especially in identifying complaints — where tone plays a key role.
+Tweet length and question detection had limited impact on performance.

+To support deeper analysis, each prediction was paired with a **model confidence score**, capturing how confident the classifier was in its prediction.

+### Sample Visual Insight:
+- Baseline model struggled with "Complaint" intent.
+- Adding sentiment boosted precision/recall in that category.
+- Confidence scores revealed that many misclassifications were low-confidence predictions, signaling opportunities for flagging edge cases.

+## Tableau Dashboard (In Progress)

+All model predictions (including confidence scores, true/predicted labels, feature values, and raw tweets) were exported to CSV for analysis in Tableau.

+The dashboard will allow:
+- Filtering by feature set used
+- Exploring misclassifications
+- Visualizing confidence trends across intents
+- Investigating how features like sentiment score affect prediction accuracy

 ## Conclusion & Next Steps

-Sentiment is a promising additional feature for tweet intent classification, especially for emotionally charged intents like complaints.
-However, more data and feature experimentation is needed to boost overall accuracy.

-Future work could include combining multiple features and expanding the labeled dataset.
-Another next step could be experimenting with contextual embeddings like BERT could significantly improve performance, especially for intents where tone and nuance matter.
-TF-IDF is a strong baseline, but BERT would allow the model to better understand semantic meaning.
+This project shows that simple features like sentiment can meaningfully improve intent classification, especially for emotionally charged tweets.
+While TF-IDF is a solid baseline, future improvements could include:

+- Expanding the labeled dataset
+- Engineering more domain-specific features
+- Incorporating contextual embeddings (e.g., **BERT**) to capture deeper meaning and nuance

+This would especially help for ambiguous or sarcastic tweets where tone and word order matter.

 ## Author
 Vincent Shipley